 - 2 tablespoons of avocado or similar oil

 - Remove the bones from the chicken thighs.
-Click here to learn how
+See notes on how to remove bones

 - Then add chicken thighs, jerk seasoning and salt to a large bowl and mix together well, ensuring that all the pieces are completely covered on both sides with the seasoning